open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 ```
 {
-    "name": "Test app",
+    "name1": "Test app",
     "description": "Testing couchapps"
 }
 ```

-### Adding content to the app and pushing it
+### Adding Content to the App and Pushing It

 Now that you have generated the app, you will need to add the original app data (the one you're porting) to `_attachments` folder.
 You may want to remove everything inside that folder before you add the new content.
 You can remove all items inside it and copy the data with the following terminal commands:

 ```
 rm -rf _attachments/*
 cp -r /home/user/myoriginalapp/* _attachments/
 ```

-Or for Windows:
+For Windows use:

 ```
 rd /s /q c:\Users\%username%\couchapp\test\_attachments
 md c:\Users\%username%\couchapp\test\_attachments